What’s Covered in a Homeowners Policy?

 Most people know that the contents of their home (called Coverage “C” in the policy) are insured on their homeowners policy.
 Usually for some percentage of the coverage on their house (typically you’ll have an additional 50% of the amount you insure your home for available for your personal property or contents.)

 It is extremely important to note, however that there are LIMITATIONS on certain types of personal property or content.
 We’ll list most of those limitations below, and in future articles we’ll discuss ways you can either buy additional amounts of insurance, or insure these items a different way.
+A limitation means that the insurance caps the amount they will pay out for a certain types of things you may own.

-In the meantime, if you notice a limitation that affects you, give us a call.
+In the meantime, if you notice a homeowners insurance limitation that affects you, give us a call.
 It’s possible your policy does not have the same limitation (these limitations are in the “plain” or “basic” homeowners policy forms – some company offer higher limits) or we can discuss ways to remove these limitations or insure your contents differently.

 Here’s the list, as it appears in a typical policy (some editing done for brevity — you should really take a look at your own policy to see how it reads).